tradel/hassio-addons/abode2rtc/README.md

 ## Introduction

-This is an unofficial addon to [Home Assistant][hass] to support streaming the Live View from Abode cameras.
+This is an unofficial addon to [Home Assistant][hass] to support streaming the Live View from [Abode] cameras.
 It is based on the excellent work by @AlexxIT and his [go2rtc] streamer.
 Many, many thanks to Alex for his hard work!

-Due to the fact that Abode cuts off the stream when idle, this is currently more of a proof of concept than anything else.
-See [below](#limit).
+~~Due to the fact that Abode cuts off the stream when idle, this is currently more of a proof of concept than anything else.
+See [below](#limit).~~

+As of version 1.2.0, the KVS streams should not time out anymore.
+Instead of generating all the URLs as soon as the addon starts, it uses the [echo] feature of go2rtc to generate the URL right before streaming starts.

 **NOTE:** Abode has not published official APIs for their cameras.
 This addon was written by observing the Abode web app and reverse-engineering the API calls.
 It may stop working if Abode changes their internal APIs.